Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 - Certified Supervised Counselor – Alcohol and Drug (CSC-AD) – associate-level credential; CSC-ADs may only provide alcohol and drug counseling under the close supervision of a Board-approved supervisor

-- Associate Counselor – Alcohol and Drug (CAC-AD) – bachelor’s-level credential; allows you to practice substance abuse counseling under the moderate supervision of a Board-approved supervisor
+- Associate Counselor – Alcohol and Drug (CAC-AD) – bachelor’s-level credential; allows you to practice substance abuse counseling under the moderate supervision of a Board-approved supervisor.

-- Licensed Clinical Alcohol and Drug Counselor (LCADC)
+- Licensed Clinical Alcohol and Drug Counselor (LCADC) – master’s or doctoral-level credential; allows independent practice with less restrictive supervision

-- Licensed Graduate Alcohol and Drug Counselor (LGADC)
+- Licensed Graduate Alcohol and Drug Counselor (LGADC) – a graduate-level credential for those completing advanced training

 Here are the steps you’ll take to earn certification as CAC-AD in Maryland: